WebOfTrustInfo/rwot8-barcelona/final-documents/satyrn.md

 ### BTCR hackathon
-Our next big focus is developing some curriculum, especially for BTCR, starting at the 2019 BTCR Hackathon https://weboftrustinfo.github.io/btcr-hackathon-2019/ and likely continuing into the next the
+Our next big focus is developing some curriculum, especially for BTCR, starting at the 2019 BTCR Hackathon https://weboftrustinfo.github.io/btcr-hackathon-2019/ in August and likely continuing into the next the Rebooting the Web of Trust http://rwot9.eventbrite.com in September.

 ## Our starting point.
 The following notes are from our initial draft, with a few comments interjected.
 We started out with a